Petroleum industry in Mexico

 The petroleum industry in Mexico makes Mexico the eleventh largest producer of oil in the world and the thirteenth largest in terms of net exports.
-Mexico has the seventeenth largest oil reserves in the world, and it is the fourth largest oil producer in the Western Hemisphere behind the United States, Canada and Venezuela.
-Mexico is not a member of the OPEC (the Organization of Petroleum Exporting Countries) or any petroleum production related organizations, but since 1994 it is a member of the North American Free Trade Agreement.
+Mexico has the seventeenth largest oil reserves in the world, and it is the fourth largest oil producer in the Western Hemisphere behind the United States, Canada and Brazil.
+Mexico is a member of OPEC+ and the United States–Mexico–Canada Agreement.

-The petroleum sector is crucial to the Mexican economy; while its oil production has fallen in recent years, oil revenues still generate over 10% of Mexico's export earnings.
-High taxes on the revenues of Pemex provide about a third of all the tax revenues collected by the Mexican government.
+The petroleum sector is a significant contributor to the Mexican economy, with oil revenues generating almost 7% of Mexico's export earnings.
+In 2014, income from the petroleum sector made up 33% of public sector income, and taxes on the revenues of the state-owned oil company Petróleos Mexicanos (Pemex) formed roughly 20% of all tax revenues collected by the Mexican government in 2022.

+While a significant contributor to the overall Mexican economy, the industry has been criticized as a driver of pollution and environmental destruction.
+In some cases, residents of extraction zones have expressed negative opinions regarding the effects that the oil industry has on their community.
+In addition to this, issues such as corruption and fuel theft hinder operational efficiency.